parro-it/libui-napi/docs/containers.md

 ### stretchy

-A widget appended to its container with `stretchy` argument `true` will increase its size when parent size change.
+A control appended to its container with `stretchy` argument `true` will increase its size when parent size change.

 ### append